 - 1.1 All planning decisions from deciding whether to build a new shopping centre; to whether to approve a new housing development or even an extension to an existing house- are assessed against a framework. - 1.2 This type of framework is called a local plan.
-It helps to make sure the district is developed in the right way, including building the right number and types of houses, developing the right kind of shopping and recreation facilities, getting the right office and industrial spaces, creating opportunities for local jobs to be nurtured and protecting our wildlife, landscapes and heritage1.3 The Enforcement Plan sets out how the planning enforcement service will be delivered, and how it will contribute to the delivery of these objectives, by ensuring that where unauthorised development does not accord with the specific policies of the Lichfield District Local Plan it is effectively remedied. - 1.3 Complaints and enquiries are received about alleged breaches of planning control, from a variety of sources.
+It helps to make sure the district is developed in the right way, including building the right number and types of houses, developing the right kind of shopping and recreation facilities, getting the right office and industrial spaces, creating opportunities for local jobs to be nurtured and protecting our wildlife, landscapes and heritage.
+The Enforcement Plan sets out how the planning enforcement service will be delivered, and how it will contribute to the delivery of these objectives, by ensuring that where unauthorised development does not accord with the specific policies of the Lichfield District Local Plan it is effectively remedied. - 1.3 Complaints and enquiries are received about alleged breaches of planning control, from a variety of sources.
 The integrity of the development management process depends on our readiness to take proportionate enforcement action when it is considered expedient to do so.
-We recognise the importance of establishing effective controls over unauthorised development, where it assists in the preservation and enhancement of the qualities of both the built and natural environment and to protect public amenity.
-1.5 Paragraph 58 of the National Planning Policy Framework (July 2018) states that: - 1.4 "Effective enforcement is important to maintain public confidence in the planning system.
+We recognise the importance of establishing effective controls over unauthorised development, where it assists in the preservation and enhancement of the qualities of both the built and natural environment and to protect public amenity. - 1.4 Paragraph 58 of the National Planning Policy Framework (July 2018) states that: "Effective enforcement is important to maintain public confidence in the planning system.
 Enforcement action is discretionary, and local planning authorities should act proportionately in responding to suspected breaches of planning control.
 They should consider publishing a local enforcement plan to manage enforcement proactively, in a way that is appropriate to their area.
 This should set out how they will monitor the implementation of planning permissions, investigate alleged cases of unauthorised development and take action where it is appropriate." - 1.5 This Enforcement Plan sets out the Council's approach to planning enforcement.
+Importantly, the Council considers that the disregard of planning regulations is a serious matter, and action will be taken in accordance with this Plan, where necessary.
 The main legislative powers are explained and how enquiries will be prioritised and pursued is also set out in this document.